tchvu3/capacitor-voice-recorder/README.md

 ---

-* pauseRecording - will pause an ongoing recording. note that if the recording has not started yet the promise will reject with `RECORDING_HAS_NOT_STARTED`. in case of success the promise will resolve to `{ value: true }` if the pause was successful or `{ value: false }` if the recording is already paused.
+* pauseRecording - will pause an ongoing recording. note that if the recording has not started yet the promise will reject with `RECORDING_HAS_NOT_STARTED`. in case of success the promise will resolve to `{ value: true }` if the pause was successful or `{ value: false }` if the recording is already paused. note that on certain mobile os versions this function is not supported. in these cases the function will reject with `NOT_SUPPORTED_OS_VERSION` and your only viable options is to stop the recording instead.

 ---

-* resumeRecording - will resume a paused recording. note that if the recording has not started yet the promise will reject with `RECORDING_HAS_NOT_STARTED`. in case of success the promise will resolve to `{ value: true }` if the resume was successful or `{ value: false }` if the recording is already running.
+* resumeRecording - will resume a paused recording. note that if the recording has not started yet the promise will reject with `RECORDING_HAS_NOT_STARTED`. in case of success the promise will resolve to `{ value: true }` if the resume was successful or `{ value: false }` if the recording is already running. note that on certain mobile os versions this function is not supported. in these cases the function will reject with `NOT_SUPPORTED_OS_VERSION` and your only viable options is to stop the recording instead

 ---

 * getCurrentStatus - will let you know the current status of the current recording (if there is any at all). will resolve with one of the following values: `{ status: "NONE" }` if the plugin is idle and waiting to start a new recording.
   `{ status: "RECORDING" }` if the plugin is in the middle of recording and `{ status: "PAUSED" }` if the recording is paused right now.

 ## Usage